How We Protect Your Data

 Infrastructure

-- Hosted on Hetzner dedicated servers in EU data centers
+- Hosted on a Hetzner dedicated server in Helsinki, Finland (EU)

 - All services run in isolated Docker containers